glaszczak/dictionary/README.md

 $ yarn start
 ```

+Open [http://localhost:3000](http://localhost:3000) to view application it in the browser.

+### MongoDB

-Runs the app in the development mode.\
+Runs the app in the development mode.

 Open [http://localhost:8081](http://localhost:8081) to connect to MongoDB database.

-Open [http://localhost:3000](http://localhost:3000) to view application it in the browser.

 ## Development